As a Turkish local, one of the most asked questions about Turkey is if the tap water in Istanbul is really safe for daily use or drinking.

 You can buy a diverse set of bottled water brands.
 The best drinking water brands are Erikli, Sırma, and Hayat.

 The best mineral water brands are Kizilay, Uludag, and Sırma.

-You can also find common soft drinks brands like Coca-Cola, Pepsi, and Red Bull easily in Istanbul.
+You can also easily find common soft drink brands like Coca-Cola, Pepsi, and Red Bull in Istanbul.

 Can You Drink Tap Water in Istanbul?

 I would not suggest drinking Istanbul tap water, because of its quality.

 Turkish people use tap water for all their needs but not for drinking.
 The overwhelming majority of people living in Istanbul use bottled water for drinking.

 I believe the tap water in Istanbul is not suitable for cooking, either.

 Most government officials claim that the water pumped into the city is within the safety standards, yet due to the old pipeline system, the water quality decreases when reaching your tap.